 - Options under University administrative procedures

-Reports of all sexual assault, domestic and dating violence, and stalking made to University Police will automatically be reported to the Title IX Coordinator or a Deputy Title IX Coordinator regardless of whether the complainant chooses to pursue criminal charges.
+Reports of all sexual assault, domestic and dating violence, and stalking made to University Police will automatically be reported to the Title IX Coordinator regardless of whether the complainant chooses to pursue criminal charges.